Mar-Los/Better_Notes-frontend/README.md

 # Better Notes - frontend
 This is a frontend for a mobile app, its backend can be found in this [repository](https://github.com/Mar-Los/Better_Notes-backend).
-The goal of this app is to store interestingly formated notes in a folder system in a database.
+The goal of this app is to store interestingly formatted notes in a folder system in a database.

 ### Currently supported formats
 - Text - plain text notes